FabianUntermoser/2023-barcamp-vim/README.md

 - Explore conditional statements and configuration blocks.
 - Practice global search and replace for more extensive changes.

-### Showcase
-- Demonstrate visual selection to change multiple lines at once.

 ## How to Use

 1. Clone this repository.
 2. Open the provided Nginx configuration file (`nginx.conf`) in Vim.
 3. Follow the tasks outlined in the `nginx.conf` file.
 4. Experiment with Vim commands and different solutions.